koenrane/KR-new-site/content/elk-proposal-thinking-via-a-human-imitator.md

 That is, the human query function takes in a question, which determines the subset of the net which it considers, and then computes an answer as a function of that subset.
 For generality, the query function can take different questions as inputs, like “did anyone open the door?”, and then answer by using a different part of the human Bayes net.

 The human-provided data points necessarily portray situations that the human basically understands.
-Therefore, since we assumed the encoder is faithful and the predictor is powerful enough to figure out the second half of the video: on each training example, the simulated and real human end up in _very similar states of mind after doing inference_.
+Therefore, since we assumed the encoder is faithful and the predictor is powerful enough to figure out the second half of the video: on each training example, the simulated and real human end up in _similar states of mind after doing inference_.
 Just compare the AI’s diagram with the human’s diagram, in order to see that on the training distribution and given a faithful encoder, the after-AI prediction-finishes human imitator should be reasoning _extremely similarly_ to the human.
 All that’s left to learn is the human query function!
 Hopefully, this is a simple “blank” for the AI to fill in.

 For example, suppose the real human knows that the action sequence opens the trapdoor, and that the video shows someone falling into it.
 Because the predictor understands the situation and we have the intended encoder, the imitated human also knows this, and perhaps they also know some additional translated details.
 Therefore, to produce the correct answer, the reporter just has to look at the imitated human’s net and pick out the relevant nodes for the real human’s query function.
 This is the prototypical human-understandable training example.